MUKASA-Samson/Data_Jobs_Postings_Analysis_with_SQL/README.md

 	END AS Platform,
 ```
 ### Calculating Yearly Average from Provided Hourly rate to remove NULLS.
-Some job postings had only Hourly payment rate with no Yearly Salary Average.
-To solve this, I took the provided hourly rate and multiplied it with total working hours in a year which is 2080.
+Some job postings had only an hourly payment rate with no yearly salary average.
+To solve this, I took the provided hourly rate and multiplied it by the total working hours in a year, which is 2080.
 ```sql
 CASE
 		WHEN salary_hour_avg IS NULL THEN ROUND(salary_year_avg)